Cua-BenchThe best frontier agent clears just 6 of 25 expert KiCad tasks.View overview

 Scale computer fleets on your own infrastructure.

-Free tier on GitHub.
+Local sandbox framework on GitHub.
 Dedicated fleets by request.